rsoesemann/org-error-inbox/README.md

-# Salesforce ISV Cockpit
+# Salesforce Org Error Inbox

-The ISV Cockpit is a native Salesforce App that extends the Salesforce LMA in your Partner Business Org (PBO) and helps you monitor the health of your apps and proactively support your subscribers in error cases.
+The Org Error Inbox is a native Salesforce App that receives your orgs error emails.
+It organizes them, notifies you and helps you solve the underlying issues.

 **Features:**

-- Auto-Links Errors to **Licence Management App** (=LMA) objects (Accounts, Packages, Versions, Licences)
 - **Custom Metadata** Tokenizer for flexible Email Parsing
-- Understand your Apps help with **Reports and Dashboards**
-- Notify **Slack** Channel on Errors
+- Notify **Slack** Channel when email is received
-- Archive and Restore Errors using **Big Object**
-- Fetches and reports on **App Analytics** Summary data
 - [Explain errors and fixes using **OpenAI API** integration](https://youtu.be/dERb_22VSfI)

 ## TL;DR - Click for Video Demo!